Caiozxx/automating_task/README.md

 ### Install Depencies

-- First let's install [python](https://www.python.org/downloads/) on the machine
+- First let's install [python](https://www.python.org/downloads/) on the machine (click on the link to go to the downloads page).
+- after downloading python we will install the libraries that we will use in this project